Click to download 14-day

 Q. Does Vindex work with surveillance video?

-Q. How many processors does Vindex require?
+Q. How many cores does Vindex require?
 Will it work on older computers?

-A. Vindex can make use of up to 5 processors to process a single video file, but it is constructed in a manner so as to allow it to work on older single-processor computers.
-Obviously there is a speed penalty with older, slower computers but Vindex should still perform well in most environments.
-We do not support computers running operating systems earlier than Windows XP SP2.
+A. Vindex can make use of up to 5 cores or processors to process a single video file, but it is constructed in a manner so as to allow it to work on older single-core computers.
+With any computer now adding an NVIDIA graphics card will improve performance significantly.
+Ask about bundling a compatible graphics card with your software purchase.
+Vindex requires at least Windows XP SP 2 to function.

 Q. What is the optimum configuration for using Vindex?